node-templates/base-microservice-swagger/README.md

     node index
 * Point your browser to http://localhost:10010/

-At runtime dynamic clients can read the Swagger Metadata from http://localhost:10010/api-docs and the full Swagger-UI interactive testing page can be found at http://localhost:10010/docs
+At runtime dynamic clients can read the Swagger metadata from http://localhost:10010/api-docs and the full Swagger-UI interactive testing page can be found at http://localhost:10010/docs

 ## Licencing